 The HR person is really embedded in the business and takes a very hands-on approach, they can actually have a power of veto on chemistry grounds over a candidate who is otherwise technically competent

-“Some people don’t take the HR element as seriously as they should,” warns Brendan Simeson, who helps banking professionals find their next move within Ireland.
+“Some people don’t take the HR element as seriously as they should,” warns Claire Dunwoody, who helps HR professionals find their next move within Ireland.
 “But in some institutions where the HR person is really embedded in the business and takes a very hands-on approach, they can actually have a power of veto on chemistry grounds over a candidate who is otherwise technically competent.”
 This is one area where your recruitment consultant can really add value, he says: “A good consultant will know the companies they’re working with, and understand the different approach and potential influence of the HR function in each.”

 Two different styles of questions to prepare for